 "But I Live is an essential document.
 Libicki, Yelin, and Seliktar masterfully use the unique narrative strengths of comics to convey survivors’ experiences with sensitivity and humanity, allowing readers to experience and understand these personal accounts with appropriate empathy and urgency."

-Nate Powell, artist of the March trilogy and Save It for Later: Promises, Protest, and the Urgency of Protest
+Nate Powell, artist of the March trilogy and Save It for Later

 "As the child protagonists take us by the hand to guide us through their memories, we ourselves turn into witnesses.
 Devastating, poetic, and beautiful."